-These fun Thanksgiving kindergarten worksheets are a great way to practice sequencing and ordering events with your kids this November.
-Grab your Free Printable Thanksgiving Worksheets today!
+These fun Thanksgiving Worksheets for Kindergarten are a great way to practice sequencing and ordering events with your kids this November.
+Grab your free printable Thanksgiving kindergarten worksheets today!

 These “How to Cook A Turkey” printable worksheets are a fun way to help your kindergartners build important early learning skills while having fun this November.